- March 31, 2026

 Become a stealer of forms in GRIME II, the sequel to 2021's acclaimed action-adventure metroidvania.
 You are a Formless - an art mimic, absorbing creatures and summoning molds in their shape.
 Venture into a new and mysterious land in the GRIME universe, where danger and wonder await around every corner.
 Use your surroundings in tandem with your summoned molds to overcome deadly enemies and epic b…

-- Stunning and unique art style with gorgeously detailed and varied environments that create an eerie, surreal atmosphere.
+- Stunning and unique art style with beautifully detailed and diverse environments.

-“The combat feels very over bloated with several unique combat mechanics that don't work together and leave you feeling like you are misplaying by ignoring them.
-The parry feels bad as enemies have insanely weird attack patterns that are hard to read and you have a very short parry window.
-The normal attacks feel slow and sluggish.
-The summons feel useless, unfun and actively detrimental as they stick you in place.
-The pull into enemy does close to nothing besides refilling a heal.”
+“The combat feels very over bloated with several unique combat mechanics that don't work together and leave you feeling like you are misplaying by ignoring them; the parry feels bad as enemies have insanely weird attack patterns that are hard to read and you have a very short parry window; the normal attacks feel slow and sluggish; the summons feel useless, unfun and actively detrimental as they stick you in place; the pull into enemy does close to nothing besides refill a heal.”

-“The farther in you get, the more the bosses just get annoying and extremely heavy on one-shot mechanics that have nothing to do with your build or gear or anything else and are all about gotcha-mechanics that you have no choice but to repetitiously do and memorize because there is no time to learn them or react; you just know what it is right away and do it or die.
-Also, the attacks seem randomized, so you may not get an attack even one single time early in a fight that would help telegraph what to do later in.”
+“The farther in you get the more the bosses just get annoying and extremely heavy on one-shot mechanics that have nothing to do with your build or gear or anything else and are all about gotcha-mechanics that you have no choice but to repetitiously do and memorize because there is no time to learn them or react; you just know what it is right away and do it or die; also the attacks seem randomized, so you may not get an attack even one single time early in a fight that would help telegraph what to do farther in.”

 Grime II - Análisis